Victory Banner

+Translated and with abbreviations changed to their referents, the flag's writing means:

-Although this flag was not the only one to be hoisted on the Reichstag, it was the first and only survivor of all the "official" flags specially prepared to be raised there.
+Although this flag was not the only one to be hoisted on the Reichstag, it was the only survivor of all the "official" flags specially prepared to be raised there.

 According to the Law of the Russian Federation, the Banner of Victory is to be stored forever in a place which provides its safety and public availability.